vince0169/Kubernetes/README.md

 We will override some variables (like "wordpressUsername" or "wordpressPassword") using the values.yaml file to customize our deployment So in this repository you will find the values.yaml and a Helm-v3.txt file which list all the commands using to perform this exercice

+## 📁 Mini-projet 📁

+The goal of this project is to deploy Wordpress using manifests (not Helm)

+To perform this I have followed the next steps :

+- create a namespace (wordpress-namespace.yml)
+- write a file (app-wordpress-secret.yml) to manage sensitive data (wordpress_db_password, mysql_password ect...)
+- create a Mysql deployment with one replica (mysql-deployment.yml)
+- create a Wordpress deployment (wordpress-deployment.yml) with the right environment variables to connect to the mysql database
+- create a ClusterIP (service-clusterip-mysql.yml) service to expose the Mysql pod
+- create of a Nodeport service (service-nodeport-wordpress.yml) to expose the Wordpress frontend

+Also you will find a cheat sheet with some useful commands